microsoft/go/eng/doc/branches/README.md

 > ![](images/microsoft-sync.png)

-> A dashed arrow points from a commit to a merge commit that includes it.
+> * Each dashed arrow points from a `master` commit to a merge commit that
+>   includes it.
+> * `A` is the first commit to `microsoft/main` that added Microsoft build
+>   infrastructure, forking from the upstream branch.
+> * `B` and `C` are commits that fix up parts of the Microsoft infra.
+These
+>   parts include CI stability, improving artifact parity, fixing infra
+>   compatibility with upstream (`master`) code, and more.
+>   *  Merge commits significantly outnumber infra fix commits.
+For simplicity,
+>      the diagrams in this document exaggerate the number of infra fixes.

 How does a new `microsoft/*` branch get created when upstream creates a release branch?
 There are several possible situations, which are discussed in the next